Hybrid Bonding Makes Strides Toward Manufacturability

 The new level of power density from hybrid bonding necessitates new approaches to relieve the heat.
 Imec researchers developed microfluidic cooling technology using 3D printing technology.
 With that approach, the diameter of the channels is important.

 “At 100 to 300 microns you have more native ability for the water to flow into the structure, generating water jets that go directly to the back of the die and cooling the system directly like a showerhead.”
 Beyne said.
-He noted that by additionally modifying the backsides of the die with an interlacing pin-fin structure, heat transport is reduced further, achieving heat transfer coefficient values like 10W/m2-K per square meter-Kelvin.
-“Overall, the cooling could reduce die temperature by around 50°C.”
+He noted that by additionally modifying the backsides of the die with an interlacing pin-fin structure, heat transport is improved further, achieving heat transfer coefficient values like 10W/m2-K. “Overall, the cooling could reduce die temperature by around 50°C.”

 Each time a hybrid bonding process is scaled to a smaller linewidth and pitch, bond strength and alignment must improve.
-That bond strength needs to be even better, as does the flatness of the wafer, which is largely dictated by fab’s chemical mechanical polishing (CMP) capability.
+Bond strength needs to be even better, as does the flatness of the wafer, which is largely dictated by fab’s chemical mechanical polishing (CMP) capability.

 In manufacturing, solder bumps are at the 45µm pitch level.
 “Wafer-to-wafer bonding provides a path to 400nm and toward a 200nm pitch, but the die-to-wafer is a bit behind them, in the 10 to 1µm range, which probably is the sweet spot for that technology,” said Beyne.